|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed January 10, 1943

-During February 1942, assigned to the 5th Air Force, 22nd Bombardment Group, 19th Bombardment Squadron.
+During February 1942, assigned to the 5th Air Force (5th AF), 22nd Bombardment Group (22nd BG), 19th Bombardment Squadron (19th BS).
 Nicknamed "Diana's Demon".
-Assigned to pilot Maiersperger and Craft.
-Crew chief Clark.
+Assigned to pilots Maiersperger and Craft with crew chief Clark.

 On April 29, 1942 took off from Garbutt Field near Townsville on a ferry flight to Port Moresby arriving in the afternoon to stage for a bombing mission the next morning.